tmikoss/use-homeassistant/README.md

+# DEPRECATED & NOT MAINTAINED

+You probably want to use https://github.com/shannonhochkins/ha-component-kit - I'm switching to that in my own setup

 # use-homeassistant

 Helpers and hooks for building Homeassistant custom dashboards in React.
 Originally extracted from a personal dashboard.
 Connects to the Homeassistant websocket API via [home-assistant-js-websocket](https://github.com/home-assistant/home-assistant-js-websocket), and the Homeassistant REST API.